groue/GRMustache/README.md

 ### Sample code

-- [Guides/sample_code/](GRMustache/blob/master/Guides/sample_code/README.md): because some tasks are easier to do with some guidelines.
+- [Guides/sample_code/](GRMustache/tree/master/Guides/sample_code): because some tasks are easier to do with some guidelines.
-- [groue/GRMustacheSampleCode](https://github.com/groue/GRMustacheSampleCode): a repository containing sample Xcode projects.

 ### Reference